Shadowphoenix/Arch-Installation/README.md

 # To Do

-### Test: migrating /home
+### Test: migrating /home with all settings:
-  Full/Partly installation of the KDE Sweet Dark Global Theme Transparency neofetch|lolcat on shell-boot
+  Full/Partly installation of the KDE Sweet Dark Global Theme, Transparency, neofetch|lolcat on shell-boot